xianglong90II/xianglong90II/README.md

 But ask for my promission if you want to use the code for some money purposes.
 - 👀 I’m interested in drawing and any digital art.
 Want to make erotic games.
 - 🌱 I’m currently learning management in a Ritsumeikan Aisa Paciffic University in Japan.
 Chinese, English and Japanese are all Ok.
-I am learning Spainish now.
 - 📫 How to reach me ...
 QQ:
 2017574133